zhengwanbo/ConvergedRAG/docs/references/python_api_reference.md

 ##### dataset_ids: `list[str]`, *Required*

 The IDs of the datasets to search.
 Defaults to `None`.
-If you do not set this argument, ensure that you set `document_ids`.

 ##### document_ids: `list[str]`

 The IDs of the documents to search.
 Defaults to `None`.
 You must ensure all selected documents use the same embedding model.
 Otherwise, an error will occur.
-If you do not set this argument, ensure that you set `dataset_ids`.

 ##### page: `int`